SugamKuber/xyz-task-2/README.md

 - **Tunable Consistency**: Offers both strong and eventual consistency.

 ## Why Golang
-- **Concurrency Support**: BuiltIn support for goroutines, ideal for high concurrency like the current application.
+- **Concurrency Support**: Built-in support for goroutines, ideal for high concurrency like the current application.
 - **Performance**: Compiled language, faster execution than interpreted languages.
-- **Simplicity**: Clean syntax & easy to maintain and deploy.
+- **Efficient Resource Utilization**: Low memory footprint, suitable for distributed systems.
-- **Efficient Resource Utilization**: Low memory footprint, suitable for distributed systems.=
+- **Better Than Python for Performance**: Golang is faster and uses fewer resources compared to Python, which can be slower for high concurrency systems.

 ## Schema Design (Detailed)